Did you know you can make five or six-figure income with jobs that don’t require a degree?

 And in this post, I will show you just 11 of so many high paying jobs that don’t require a degree.
 And you can start some of them now…

-If you thought you only need a degree to earn a good pay, sorry Tom, you are mistaken.
+If you thought you only need a degree to earn a good pay, you may be mistaken.

 Freelance writing is a very lucrative job that you can start right away.

-If you can cross your t’s and fix your punctuations, then you are on track.
+So if you can cross your t’s and fix your punctuation, then you are on track.

-- Find high paying clients: Use LinkedIn and Google.
+- Prospecting: Find high prospect companies on LinkedIn and Google.

-- Find contacts’ email address with hunter or snov.io
+- Email: Find contacts’ email address with hunter or Snov.io and

-- Pitch: Send emails to companies’ contacts and pitch your ideas
+- Pitch: Send emails to prospect companies and pitch your ideas.

 Est. Income: $24,000